Keyfactor/remote-file-orchestrator/README.md

 &nbsp;
 ## Creating Certificate Stores and Scheduling Discovery Jobs

 Please refer to the Keyfactor Command Reference Guide for information on creating certificate stores and scheduling Discovery jobs in Keyfactor Command.
-However, there are a few fields that are important to highlight here - Client Machine, Store Path (Creating Certificate Stores), and Directories to search (Discovery jobs) and Extensions (Discovery jobs).
+However, there are a few fields that are important to highlight here - Client Machine, Store Path (Creating Certificate Stores), Directories to search (Discovery jobs) and Extensions (Discovery jobs).
 For Linux orchestrated servers, "Client Machine" should be the DNS or IP address of the remote orchestrated server while "Store Path" is the full path and file name of the file based store, beginning with a forward slash (/).
 For Windows orchestrated servers, "Client Machine" should be of the format {protocol}://{dns-or-ip}:{port} where {protocol} is either http or https, {dns-or-ip} is the DNS or IP address of the remote orchestrated server, and {port} is the port where WinRM is listening, by convention usually 5985 for http and 5986 for https.
 "Store Path" is the full path and file name of the file based store, beginning with a drive letter (i.e. c:\).
 For example valid values for Client Machine and Store Path for Linux and Windows managed servers may look something like:

 Linux: Client Machine - 127.0.0.1 or MyLinuxServerName; Store Path - /home/folder/path/storename.ext
 Windows: Client Machine - http<span>s://My.Server.Domain:59</span>86; Store Path - c:\folder\path\storename.ext

+Credentials **must** be entered: a user id and either a password or valid PAM key if the password is stored in a KF Command configured PAM integration.
+Alternatively, this password can be an SSH private key if connecting to a Linux server using SSH private key authentication.

 For "Directories to search", you can chain paths with a comma delimiter as documented in the Keyfactor Command Reference Guide, but there is also a special value that can be used instead - fullscan.
 Entering fullscan in this field will tell the RemoteFile discovery job to search all available drive letters and recursively search all of them for files matching the other search criteria.